All Episodes

 The owned and operated stations have licenses.

-And so they can go after ABC's owned and operated stations licenses, and those are huge profit centers.
+And so they could go after ABC's owned and operated stations licenses, and those are huge profit centers, ladies and gentlemen, those TV stations that they own.

 You know, they spend nothing producing local news.

-Just put a camera in an intersection, record a wreck, put a camera in a poor part of town, report a robbery, and you've got your local news.
+Just put a camera in an intersection, record a wreck, put a camera in a poor part of town, report a robbery, and that you've got your local news.

-And so it doesn't cost us.
+And so it doesn't cost much.

-So those are just huge profit centers.
+Those are just huge profit centers.

 I got an idea for these guys.